 • Cooling and Packaging: Sterile, airtight containers.

-Types of Cheese Available in the Indian Market
+Cheese Available in the Indian Market

-• Mozzarella: Known for its reliability, used in pizzas.
+• Mozzarella: usually dependabe, used in pizzas.